Elena Risteska: After Eurovision Song Contest - 2007

-In July 2006, Elena performed "Ne Mogu" ("I Can’t" in Serbo-Croatian) at the Sunčane Skale festival where she placed 10th overall.
-Elena traveled to Yerevan, Armenia in September to perform as a guest in Armenia’s Eurovision 2006 representative Andre’s concert.
+In July 2006, Elena performed "Ne Mogu" ("I Can't" in Serbo-Croatian) at the Sunčane Skale festival where she placed 10th overall.
+Elena traveled to Yerevan, Armenia in September to perform as a guest in Armenia's Eurovision 2006 representative Andre's concert.
 She was well received by the audience, which was expected since her Eurovision song "Ninanajna" was a summer hit and a popular ringtone in Armenia.
 In October, Elena released a new single called "Esen Vo Mene" ("Autumn In Me").
 The song was composed by Darko Dimitrov.

 After her hits released over the previous year, Risteska's second album, 192, was released at the end of 2006.
 It contains "Ninanajna", "Esen Vo Mene", a Macedonian version of "Ne Mogu" and new material.

 In 2007, Elena took part in Skopje Fest 2007, the national selection for the Eurovision Song Contest.
 Although she was not a performer this time, she wrote the lyrics for the song "Belo e se" ("Everything is White"), which was performed by Lambe Alabakoski and came in third place with 101 points.
-At the Eurovision Song Contest 2007, she delivered the results of the national televoting of North Macedonia during the final night.
+At the Eurovision Song Contest 2007, she delivered the results of the national televoting of Macedonia during the final night.

 Risteska participated in the Radijski Festival on 15 December 2007, performing the song "Kreveta dva".
 It is the Serbian version of her song Ima li kraj.
 Elena finished in second place together with Karolina Gočeva.
 Elena won two awards, one for best interpretation and the other from Radio OSM Pale.
 At the end of 2007 she made her first Serbian language studio album, titled Milioner.
 It contained mostly the same songs from "192", re-recorded in Serbian, with some exceptions.